simplicitesoftware/documentation/docs/platform/userinterface/externalobjects/uicomponent.md

 - You can work with Simplicité's API and core library using several entry points such as `$ui`, `$app` or `$grant` (documented in the [Ajax library](https://platform.simplicite.io/6.2/jsdoc/global.html)).
 - You can manipulate most of the *BusinessObjects* and elements through the `BusinessObject.search( function() {...} )` method.

-You may need to implement some behaviours and features specifically on the *server-side* (though in the java code).
+You may need to implement some behaviors and features specifically on the *server-side* (though in the java code).
 Such workflow is required when you don't want to share informations with the front (public) or you just want the calculations to be done by the backend.

 1. **Javascript:** make a call to the [service](https://platform.simplicite.io/6.2/jsdoc/Simplicite.UI.ExternalObject.html#service) hook, and pass the informations and data you need as arguments.
 ```javascript